lifepillar/vim-outlaw/README.md

 ## Tips from Nobody

-- Hyperlinks are underlined: put the cursor over a link and type `gx` to open it, usually in your browser (requires Vim's Netrw).
+- Hyperlinks should be underlined (if they are not, blame your color scheme): put the cursor over a link and type `gx` to open it, usually in your browser (requires Vim's Netrw).

 - You may easily use me to build a wiki.
 Put each “wiki” page in a separate text file (with a `.outl`, `.outlaw` or `.txt` suffix)